Top 10 Places to Visit in Ukraine

 The museums in Lviv are also interesting to visit.
 If you do not get scared easily, you have to visit Insomnia – The Haunted House.
 Pharmacy Museum and Arsenal Museums also have great displays that you should not miss.

 Chernivtsi deserves to be in your Ukraine travel list.
 Known as the Little Vienna, Chernivtsi is the highlight of western Ukraine.
 The nickname comes from its massive collection of buildings built in Austro-Hungarian architecture.
-The most impressive building would be the Chernivtsi University, which is listed as UNESCO world heritage site.
+The most impressive building would be the Chernivtsi University, which is listed as a UNESCO world heritage site.

 If you travel to Ukraine and decide to spend some time in Chernivtsi, try to make a stop at Chashka.
 This cafe is known as one of the best coffee shops in the city.